 Brother PC420PRW has a built-in knee lifter, giving you the possibility to keep your hands free for fabric reposition while raising or lowering the presser foot.

 Are you are looking for the best sewing machine for quilting under $500 to fit your creative needs?
 Brother SE400 Combination Computerized Sewing machine is the deal you need.

 Your creativity knows no limits with features of Brother SE400.
 Because 67 built-in stitches (utility, quilting, heirloom, and decorative stitches), 70 built-in embroidery designs, 120 frame pattern combinations and 5 embroidery fonts are just not enough, this machine has a USB port and can be connected to a computer.
 This way you can just import designs and update your sewing machine.

 The sewing machine comes with an LCD touchscreen display on which you can read the manual and see the stitches, patterns, embroidery designs, etc. Brother SE400 offers easy threading and comes with automatic needle threader as well as with Quick-Set drop-in top bobbin and winding the bobbin is very easy.
 This is the best quilting machine for beginners which is easy and fun to use, and it has unlimited opportunities.
 It doesn’t come with an extension table, but it is the best sewing machine for quilting and embroidery with a large 4″ x 4″embroidery area.

 There are over 2300 reviews on Amazon.com and 4.6 out of 5-star rating for this sewing machine.

 3. SINGER 9960 Quantum Stylist 600-Stitch Computerized Sewing Machine

-With automatic threat cutter, it makes sewing faster and easier, along with top drop-in bobbin system and automatic needle threader.
+With an automatic thread cutter, it makes sewing faster and easier, along with the top drop-in bobbin system and an automatic needle threader.

 Although it is the most expensive sewing machine, this machine offers high quality and has great reviews.